thedanitor/README_Generator/test.md

 ## Usage

+answer questions to create readme

 ## License

-This project is licensed under the MIT license
+This project is licensed under the GNU GPLv3 license

 ## Contributing

+Contact me

 ## Tests